NCEMS/energetic-origins-of-PPI-connectivity/1-network-centrality/README.md

 * Page rank
 * Information centrality (run on the largest connected subgraph)
 * CentralityCosDist (using each of the above as part of the vector; default is to use all nodes as seed nodes)

+Cytoscape version 3.10.3 was used to convert `The_Yeast_Interactome.cys` to edge and node tables.
+These two files are the key inputs to this step (see the configuration file)

 Weighted k-shell decomposition was pre-computed in Cytoscape using The Yeast Interactome as the input; this information is stored in `../0-download-inputs/data-files/The_Yeast_Interactome_nodes.csv`